 Animation students acquire the modeling skills and knowledge necessary to create characters and landscapes for animation in Maya software.
 Concepts covered include polygonal modeling, lighting, rigging, rendering, and animation.

 Students in this course are introduced to the theory and concepts of computer graphics built for a real-time video game engine.
-Concept idea to complete playable game level using self-created 3d assets in a running game engine is the goal.
-Collaboration with programming students to design, build, and implement a game concept to working game level in real-time over the course of 2 semesters.
+Concept idea to complete a playable game level using self-created 3d assets in a running game engine is the goal.
+Collaboration with programming students to design, build and implement a game concept to working game level in real-time over the course of 2 semesters.

 Students in this course are introduced to the technical skills and aesthetic understanding of digital art.
 Using the Adobe CS5 suite toolset, students learn techniques to create projects that match their individual interests.

 This course focuses on the computer technology and technical skills related to music creation and production.
 Using the software tools of Pure Data, Garage Band, Logic Express, and Logic Studio, students learn techniques to create projects that meet their individual needs.

 Rocketry is a course designed for students with an interest in aerospace engineering or related fields.
 Course will focus on rockets and rocket engines developed from scratch, multi-stage rockets, high-power rocketry, and detailed flight analysis by onboard computers.
 Students will learn how to safely design and construct rockets and rocket engines as well as analyze potential hazards in strength and durability.
 Accomplished students will move on to explorations in supersonic flight, high altitude flight, or other areas of the student’s interest.